-A subscription form is a form located on any page of the website or blog where the users can fill in the fields with their data to receive emails on topics related to their interests.
-The primary purpose of the subscription form is opting-in subscribers to the mailing list.
+A subscription form is a form located on any page of a website or blog where the users can fill in the fields with their data to receive emails on topics related to their interests.
+The primary purpose of the subscription form is opting-in subscribers to your mailing list.

-- Generates leads.
+- Generate leads.
 In internet marketing, a subscription form is a crucial tool for lead generation.
 When subscribers fill in the form placed on a website or blog, they express interest in the company and its products and services.
-They are not just cold leads, who accidentally run into a webpage, — they want to receive the newsletters.
+They are not just cold leads, who accidentally run into a webpage — they want to receive the newsletters.

-- Collects subscribers’ information.
-Subscription forms is a universal and standard way to get users’ data, which is handy for future lead nurturing and for building strong win-win relationships between a company and customers.
+- Collect subscribers’ information.
+Subscription forms are a universal and standard way to get users’ data, which is handy for future lead nurturing and for building strong win-win relationships between a company and customers.
 It is possible to collect the following information: name, email addresses, gender, age, country, etc.

 - Easy to create and set up.
 It takes little time to create a subscription form with SendPulse.
-You can construct subscription forms in a handy drag-and-drop editor and customize the elements to your liking.
-The subscription forms editor is a free tool.
+You can construct subscription forms with our handy drag-and-drop editor and customize the elements to your liking.
+Our subscription form editor is a free tool.

 - Convenient to customize.
 It is convenient to change fonts and colors when creating a subscription form relevant to the brand’s identity.

 - It's legal.
-Subscription forms is a legal way to get emails as opposed to buying email lists, which falls under the "spam" category and goes against the law.
+A subscription form is a legitimate way to gather email addresses as opposed to buying email lists, which falls under the "spam" category and goes against the law.

 State your objectives